Fargo, ND to Lancaster, CA Movers (NEW 2026 Costs)

 - Lancaster's crime rate is higher than Fargo with a score of 45.5 compared to Fargo's 8.0.
 This means that Lancaster neighborhoods are safer than 45.5% of all U.S. neighborhoods, and Fargo neighborhoods are safer than 8.0%.

-- Air quality in Lancaster is good, and in Fargo it's good.
+- Air quality in Lancaster is Good, and in Fargo it's Good.

 - Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Ensure the company you choose is licensed to handle your move.
+Always verify licensing details before committing to a mover.

-- State regulator: You can verify a California moving company's license by visiting the state's public utilities commission.
+- State regulator: You can verify a California moving license and its status through the state's public utilities commission.

 - Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Lancaster Start the process here.
+You can choose your official move date to make sure everything gets forwarded properly to Lancaster.
+Start the process here.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.

 Where to live in Lancaster